mattermost/docs/source/manage/telemetry.rst

   The majority of these events have been disabled.
 Refer to the source file for the `current list of events sent via telemetry <https://github.com/mattermost/mattermost-redux/blob/master/src/client/client4.ts#L3069>`__.

-Non-personally Identifiable Error Information, distinguished by end users and System Admins Boolean when the following events occur:
+Non-personally Identifiable Error Information, distinguished by end users and system admins Boolean when the following events occur:

   - *Sign-in Error*: Email login error, AD/LDAP login error, SAML login error